hashicorp/terraform-provider-azurerm/website/docs/r/subnet_service_endpoint_storage_policy.html.markdown

 ~> **NOTE** The `service_resources` property must contain either Aliases or Resource IDs, but not both.

-* `description` - (Optional) The description of this Subnet Service Endpoint Storage Policy Definition.
+* `description` - (Optional) The description of this Subnet Service Endpoint Storage Policy Definition

 ---